 Occasionally your card will not be accepted for travel, even though you have used it in the past to travel on our services.
 This could be because:

-If you get a red light when you touch your card on a reader, our staff will be able to tell you if your card issuer has declined payment.
+If you see a red light and hear 3 beeps (2 beeps on buses) when you touch your card on a reader, our staff will be able to tell you if your card issuer has declined payment.
 If this happens:

 Occasionally your card may be accepted by our card readers, but the payment is subsequently declined by your card issuer.
 If this happens:

 You will get a notification for unpaid fares when you sign in to your contactless and Oyster account where you can make a payment to clear the unpaid fare.
-Alternatively you can call us on 0343 222 1234 (TfL call charges).
+Alternatively, you can call us on 0343 222 1234 (TfL call charges) or contact your card issuer.

-Once an unpaid fare has been cleared, you will be able to use your contactless payment card again to travel after 30 minutes.
+Once an unpaid fare has been cleared, you will be able to use your contactless card, mobile or other contactless device to travel again after 30 minutes.

 If you do not clear the unpaid fare through your account or by phone, we will try to do so by sending requests to your card issuer.
 If the payment is successful, this could appear on your card issuer statement up to 30 days after you travelled.

-Occasionally we will stop a card from further use, if your card has had failed revenue inspections or we have detected suspicious travel.
+If your card has failed revenue inspections or we have detected suspicious travel, we may stop it from further use.

 Very occasionally cards stop working and are no longer recognised by the card readers.
 If your card no longer works for contactless payments at other retailers, please contact your card issuer.